Mongolia–United States relations: Modern era

 Williams was non-resident, with Joseph E. Lake, the first resident ambassador, arriving in July 1990.
 Secretary of State James Baker visited Mongolia in August 1990, and again in July 1991.
 Mongolia accredited its first ambassador to the United States in March 1989, the former ambassador to the United Nations Gendengiin Nyamdoo.
 Punsalmaagiin Ochirbat became the first Mongolian leader to visit the United States in January 1991.

 In 1989 and 1990, a cultural accord, Peace Corps accord, consular convention, and Overseas Private Investment Corporation (OPIC) agreement were signed.
 A trade agreement was signed in January 1991 and a bilateral investment treaty in 1994.
 Mongolia was granted permanent normal trade relations (NTR) status and Generalized System of Preferences (GSP) eligibility in June 1999.

-Secretary of State Madeleine Albright visited Mongolia in May 1998, and Prime Minister Nambaryn Enkhbayar visited the American capital Washington, DC in November 2001.
+Secretary of State Madeleine Albright visited Mongolia in May 1998, and Prime Minister Nambaryn Enkhbayar visited the American capital Washington, D.C. in November 2001.
 Deputy Secretary of State Richard L. Armitage visited Mongolia in January 2004, and Mongolian President Natsagiin Bagabandi came to Washington for a meeting with President George W. Bush in July 2004.
 President Bush, First Lady Laura Bush, and Secretary of State Condoleezza Rice visited Mongolia in November 2005.
 Defense Secretary Donald Rumsfeld visited in October 2005 and Speaker of the House of Representatives Dennis Hastert visited Mongolia in August 2005.
 Agriculture Secretary Mike Johanns led a presidential delegation in July 2006 in conjunction with Mongolia's celebration of its 800th anniversary.
 President Enkhbayar visited the White House in October 2007 and the two Presidents signed the Millennium Challenge Compact for Mongolia.

 President Donald Trump meets with Mongolian President Khaltmaagiin Battulga meeting in the Oval Office of the White House in July 2019.